mui/material-ui/docs/data/base/guides/overriding-component-structure/overriding-component-structure.md

 ## The root slot

 The root slot represents the component's "primary" element.
-For simpler components, the root slot is often filled by the native HTML element the component is intended to replace.
+For simpler components, the root slot is often filled by the native HTML element that the component is intended to replace.

 For example, the [Unstyled Button's](/base/react-button/) root slot is a `<button>` element.
 Such components may only have a root; more complex components may have additional [interior slots](#interior-slots).